Zamonth: Family

-Biography

-Zamonth is known from a stela, showing him sitting in front of an offering table.
-The stela is now on display in the Egyptian Museum of Cairo.
-Here he bears the titles member of the elite, mayor. overseer of the city and vizier.
-The mother of Zamonth is a woman called Zatip.
-A mouth of Nekhen Zamonth with the same mother is known from several rock inscriptions in Lower Nubia.
+Career

+If inscriptions with the name Samontu refer to the same person, then he may have held the office as Mouth of Nekhen early in his career and later become vizier.

+Mouth of Nekhen

+In Lower Nubia, a mouth of Nekhen Samontu with the same mother is known from several rock inscriptions.
 They date to the years 6 and 9 of king Amenemhat III and report a small military campaign against Nubia.
-It seems likely that both sources refer to the same person, the Nubian inscriptions belong to the time before he was promoted to the position of a vizier.
+It seems likely that both sources refer to the same person, and that they belong to the time before Samontu was promoted to the position of a vizier.